Skip to content

 Circuit breaker

 The breaker is on by default with conservative thresholds.
-You can tune or disable it via config.
+You can tune, switch strategy, disable, or override it at runtime via config.

 States